StackVista/stackstate-docs/configure/logging/logging-for-functions.md

     - [Propagation functions](#propagation-functions)
     - [View health state configuration functions](#view-health-state-configuration-functions)

-2. Use the [StackState CLI](/setup/cli.md) to set the logging level for the function ID:
+2. Use the [StackState CLI](/setup/cli.md) to set the logging level for the function ID, for example:
 ```
 sts serverlog setlevel <id> DEBUG
 ```